orbcode/orbuculum/README.md

 point in time.
 This is essential information to understand what your target is actually doing and once you've got this data you'll find you become addicted to it!
-Just running orbtop with the details of your target binary and a path to the addr2line utility is enough for orbtop to do its magic (along with information about the configuration of the incoming SWO stream, of course);
+Just running orbtop with the details of your target binary is enough for orbtop to do its magic (along with information about the configuration of the incoming SWO stream, of course);

-`orbtop -t -i 9 -a ~/bin/armgcc/bin/arm-none-eabi-addr2line -e firmware.elf`
+`orbtop -t -i 9 -a -e firmware.elf`

 The amount (and indeed, presence) of sample data is set by a number of configuration options.
 These can be set from program code, but it's